lpcvoid/ogl-noobgl/README.md

 # Plans
 Probably none.
 If I get back into OpenGL, I will probably write a new engine as I have learned a bit more about software architecture now.

+# Notes

+Requires my rax framework to compile, which is in another repository of mine.

 # Some colorful pictures